 14. Get Feedback and Learn the Right Things

 Our peers often give us a benchmark to measure our progress.
 For example, when you see someone in your office ace your work and receive compliments, you’re likely to feel ‘socially pressured’ to give your best!
 And often, this form of competition fuels growth.

 But when you work alone, you miss out on this.
 Since there’s no one you’re competing against, you could end up with a distorted view of the world and lacking in skills compared to your peers who go to office.

 In your eyes, you might think you have the best skills.
 But in reality, you could just have basic, surface-level knowledge.

-Hiring a coach, taking feedback, and being part of a professional community can all help you get feedback.
+Hiring a coach, taking feedback, and being part of a professional community can all help.

 20. Learn and Upskill Yourself Constantly